-The University offers a range of undergraduate degree programs which require an 18 semester hour minor.
+The University offers a range of undergraduate degree programs that require an 18-semester hour minor.
 The MILITARY OPERATIONS minor will satisfy degree requirements for any minor required for a Bachelor of Science program.
 The Military Operations Minor can be completed by applying a minimum of 18 semester hours of credit earned through military service as recommended by the American Council on Education (ACE), Community College of the Air Force (CCAF), or military credit from other regionally accredited institutions of higher education.
-Servicemembers can often apply coursework and experience of Professional Military Training and Education to this minor.
+Servicemembers can often apply coursework and experience in Professional Military Training and Education to this minor.
 Service school courses will be evaluated according to the recommendations of the American Council on Education (ACE Guide) when official credentials have been presented by the student.
 Such recommendations, however, are not binding upon the University.

 The ASSOCIATE OF SCIENCE IN GENERAL EDUCATION degree allows for the use of at least 34 semester hours of military credit.
 The 60sh ASGE degree program is comprised of 26 semester hours of GENERAL STUDIES and 34 semester hours of FREE ELECTIVE credit.

-While all of the degree programs at TROY offer scope for the transfer of military credit, the University offers a selection of bachelor degree programs that are particularly accommodating to the military training and professional education undertaken by our men and women in uniform.
+While all of the degree programs at TROY offer scope for the transfer of military credit, the University offers a selection of bachelor's degree programs that are particularly accommodating to the military training and professional education undertaken by our men and women in uniform.
 These degree programs recognize the value of this professional training by allowing for the maximization of transferable credits and, subsequently, the shortening of the time to degree completion and graduation.

 The BACHELOR OF APPLIED SCIENCE degree program requires the completion of a 36 semester hour Resources and Technology Management major, of which 18sh must be "Specialized Technical Credit."
 One recognized source of such specialized credit is credit earned through military service as recommended by the American Council on Education (ACE) or Community College of the Air Force (CCAF).
-The 120sh BAS degree program is comprised of: 45sh GENERAL STUDIES/36sh RESOURCES AND TECHNOLOGY MANAGEMENT MAJOR/18sh MINOR/21sh of FREE ELECTIVE credit.
+The 120sh BAS degree program is comprised of 45sh GENERAL STUDIES/36sh RESOURCES AND TECHNOLOGY MANAGEMENT MAJOR/18sh MINOR/21sh of FREE ELECTIVE credit.
 (If available, up to 57sh of military credit may be applied in this degree program towards the 18sh specialization, the 18sh military operations minor, and the 21sh of free electives.)

 TROY’s BACHELOR OF OCCUPATIONAL EDUCATION builds off of military training, an Associate of Applied Science or other technical degrees in fields such as welding technology, airframe repair or fire science that meet TROY’s General Studies requirements.
 The program is designed to give students the training and preparation it takes to become an instructor at a community college, technical college or four-year institution.
 The program also equips students to pursue positions as Department of Defense Civilians.
-The BSOE degree programs requires the completion of 30 semester hours of credentialed work-related experience which could include ACE recommended credit for professional military technical education or the Technical Education component of the CCAF degree.
-The 120sh BSOE degree program is comprised of: 45sh GENERAL STUDIES/60sh OCCUPATIONAL EDUCATION PROGRAM/15sh FREE ELECTIVE credit.
+The BSOE degree program requires the completion of 30 semester hours of credentialed work-related experience which could include ACE recommended credit for professional military technical education or the Technical Education component of the CCAF degree.
+The 120sh BSOE degree program is comprised of 45sh GENERAL STUDIES/60sh OCCUPATIONAL EDUCATION PROGRAM/15sh FREE ELECTIVE credit.
 (If available, up to 45sh of military credit may be applied in this degree program towards the 30sh of occupational specialization and 15sh of free electives.)